rosspayn3/flurby-bot/readme.md

 - Give magic 8-ball answers
 - Fetch GIFs according to keyword(s) using the Tenor API
 - Maintain a music playlist for playback in voice channels when users provide YouTube/YouTube Music URLs
+- Roll dice in a given range a given number of times

 I'll continue to add more as I learn about the Discord API and webhooks.